brettski/brettski.com/src/_blog/posts/trying-out-planet-small-business-hosting.md

 ---
-title: "Trying out Planet Small Business hosting"
+title: 'Trying out Planet Small Business hosting'
-date: "2009-05-01T21:05:37.000Z"
+date: '2009-05-01T21:05:37.000Z'
 categories:
-  - "internet"
+  - 'internet'
-  - "nerdiness"
+  - 'nerdiness'
 tags:
-  - "hosting"
+  - 'hosting'
-slug: "trying-out-planet-small-business-hosting"
+slug: 'trying-out-planet-small-business-hosting'
 ---

 After searching and searching for a new web host who can provide me with Windows 2008 server and decent number of MS SQL databases without breaking the bank (>$20 / mo.), I finally found one to sign up with and try out.
 That company is [Planet Small Business](https://www.planetsmb.com) hosting, wish me luck!